marielme/vibe_art/README.md

-# Interactive ML Art - Vibe Shift Hackathon
+# Interactive ML Art Gallery - Vibe Shift Hackathon

-An interactive art installation that transforms your body into a conductor of digital energy.
-Using real-time pose detection, your movements create swirling particles, electric portals, and generative soundscapes inspired by Swan Lake.
+A collection of 4 interactive art experiments that transform your body into a conductor of digital energy.
+Using real-time pose detection, your movements create unique artistic expressions ranging from geometric patterns to musical interactions.

+## 🎨 Art Experiments

+1. **Experiment 1: Dots** - Simple particle system with flowing dots and trails
+2. **Experiment 2: Voronoi** - Geometric patterns and voronoi diagrams
+3. **Experiment 3: Painting** - Watercolor-inspired effects with paint splatters
+4. **Experiment 4: Claude Logo Symphony** - Logo particles with Swan Lake musical variations

 ## What You Need to Install